 Part 4: The meaning of “friends”

-Iuchi: If Naru was one of those who stands on the path to become king and confronts it, what would have happened is that even if at the beginning she used to hate training, in the end she would have managed to beat both Bell and Juné.
+Iuchi: If Naru was a classic protagonist, what would have happened is that even if at the beginning she used to hate training, in the end she would have managed to beat both Bell and Juné.

 Hishida: Advancing towards a goal without hesitation, being able to solve everything, the kind of person who can do this are the ones who are the main character in shows.
 But I definitely didn’t want a main character like that, so that’s why Naru turned the way she is.
 I also didn’t want to do feign ignorance and put in lines like “everyone’s friends with each other!”.
 That’s a lie, nothing but lies!
 The little girls who grow up watching anime where they say that will definitely have a hard time and suffer in the future, so this is not good.